MinhLeDinh-HCMUT/Custom-Transmission-Frame-Decode-PIC-microcontroller/README.md

-# Custom transmission frame decode on PIC microcontroller using special function register (SFR)
+# Custom transmission frame decode on PIC microcontroller using Special Function Register (SFR)
 ## Microcontrollers that can be used
 - PIC16F877
 - PIC16F877A